MartenThompson/colab_spellcheck/devnotes.md

 	cells with “cell”, “text”, and “focused” classes”: let celltextfocused = document.querySelectorAll(‘.cell.text.focused’)

 ++ Might be worth only looking at the 'cell text focused' cell only initially.
-That way user-defined names are repeatedly being flagged
+That way user-defined names are repeatedly being flagged.
+We should catch the exception that is thrown whenever the user does not have a text cell active.

 ### Approach